jingwen-z/jingwen-z.github.io/_posts/2019-12-17-older-apartments-transactions-in-paris.md

   src="{{ site.baseurl }}/images/20191217-vf-info.png"/>
 </p>

-For this analysis, I only took account of older apartments' transactions with positive area in Paris.
+For this analysis, I only took account of second-hand apartments' transactions with positive area in Paris.

 ## How large are the apartments?